davecromberge/datasketches-memory-multirelease-test/README.md

 How it works:
 -------------

-The application is a simple JPMS modular application, that depends on three other modules:
+The application is a simple JPMS modular application, that depends on the datasketches-memory module:

-- mrjar
-- org.slf4j
 - datasketches-memory-multirelease

 The application uses the mods directory as the module-path.